SPEECHCOG/infant_statistical_learner/README.md

 Please refer to the source repositories for the downloading and storage of audio files from SpokenCOCO and LibriSpeech, MSCOCO images, and JSON file names for the Karpathy split.
 Notably, in this work, the model reads JSON files specific to each audiovisual training subset instead of utilizing the 'SpokenCOCO_train_unrolled_karpathy.json' file.

-The JSON files for 'subset1,' 'subset2,' and 'subset3' include data corresponding to 8 months, 10 months, and 12 months age infants, respectively.
-Additionally, 'subset0A' contains data for a 10-month uniform distribution.
-The 'tsv' files used for training and validating the 6-month speech-only model are included in the 'splits' folder.

 To train the model for speech self-supervised learning (SSL-6M), specify the path to 'ssl6M_root' and the output experiment path (for saving the trained model) in the 'scripts/ssl.sh.'
 Execute the script, and after completion, utilize the 'best_bundle.pth' file as a starting point for the audiovisual learning pipeline.